$\pi$VAE: a stochastic process prior for Bayesian deep learning with MCMC: Methods

 \subsection{Examples}

-We first demonstrate the utility of our proposed \spiVAE model by fitting the simulated 1-D regression problem introduced in~\cite{hernandez2015probabilistic}.
+We first demonstrate the utility of our proposed \spiVAE model by fitting the simulated 1-D regression problem introduced in~\citep{hernandez2015probabilistic}.
 The training points for the dataset are created by uniform sampling of 20 inputs, $x$, between $(-4,4)$.
 The corresponding output is set as $y \sim \mathcal{N}(x^3, 9)$.
 We fit two different variants of \spiVAE, representing two different prior classes of functions.
 The first prior produces cubic monotonic functions and the second prior is a GP with an RBF kernel and a two layer neural network.
 We generated $10^4$ different function draws from both priors to train the respective \spiVAE.
-One important consideration in \spiVAE is to chose a sufficiently expressive $\Phi$, we used a RBF layer with trainable centres coupled with two layer neural network with 20 hidden units each.
-We compare our results against 20,000 Hamiltonian Monte Carlo (HMC) samples~\cite{neal1993probabilistic} implemented using Stan~\cite{Carpenter2017a}.
-Details for the implementation for all the models can be found in the Appendix~\cite{appendix-icml}.
+One important consideration in \spiVAE is to chose a sufficiently expressive $\Phi$, we used a RBF layer (see Appendix ~\ref{app:implementation}) with trainable centres coupled with two layer neural network with 20 hidden units each.
+We compare our results against 20,000 Hamiltonian Monte Carlo (HMC) samples~\citep{neal1993probabilistic} implemented using Stan~\citep{Carpenter2017a}.
+Details of the implementation for all the models can be found in the Appendix.

-Figure~\ref{fig:1-d-uncertainty}(a) presents results for \spiVAE with a cubic prior, Figure~\ref{fig:1-d-uncertainty}(b) with the GP+NN prior, and Figure~\ref{fig:1-d-uncertainty}(c) for a standard RBF kernel.
-Both, the mean estimates and the uncertainty from \spiVAE variants, are closer, and more constrained than the ones using Guassian processes with HMC.
+Figure~\ref{fig:1-d-uncertainty}(a) presents results for \spiVAE with a cubic prior, Figure~\ref{fig:1-d-uncertainty}(b) with an RBF prior, and Figure~\ref{fig:1-d-uncertainty}(c) for standard Gaussian processes fitting using an RBF kernel.
+The mean absolute error (MAE) for all three methods are presented in Table~\ref{tbl:cubic}.
+Both, the mean estimates and the uncertainty from \spiVAE variants, are closer, and more constrained than the ones using Gaussian processes with HMC.
 Importantly, \spiVAE with cubic prior not only produces better point estimates but is able to capture better uncertainty bounds.
-This demonstrates that \spiVAE can be used to incorporate domain knowledge about the functions being modelled.
+We note that \spiVAE does not exactly replicate an RBF Gaussian process, but does retain the main qualitative features inherent to GPs - such as the concentration of the posterior where there is data.
+Despite \spiVAE ostensibly learning an RBF function class, differences are to be expected from the VAE low dimensional embedding.
+This simple example demonstrates that \spiVAE can be used to incorporate domain knowledge about the functions being modelled.